FlexMeasures/flexmeasures/documentation/index.rst

 However, developing apps & services around energy flexibility is expensive work.
 FlexMeasures is designed to be developer-friendly, which helps you to go to market quickly, while keeping the costs of software development at bay.
 FlexMeasures supports:

-- Real-time data intelligence & integration
+- Real-time data integration & intelligence
-- Uncertainty models
+- Model data well ― units, time resolution & uncertainty (of forecasts)
-- App-building (API/UI/CLI & plugin support)
+- Faster app-building (API/UI/CLI, plugin & multi-tenancy support)

 More on this in :ref:`dev_tooling`.
 FlexMeasures proudly is an incubation project at `the Linux Energy Foundation <https://www.lfenergy.org/>`_.
 Also, read more on where FlexMeasures is useful in :ref:`use_cases`.